 4. Eye Mask & Ear Plugs

-In case you need to steal a nap in a less than convenient place, these will help you sleep.
-I use a blackout, silk eye mask and special ear plugs for small ear canals (extra squishy and they don’t hurt).
+In case you need to steal a nap in a less-than-convenient place, these will help you sleep.
+I use a blackout silk eye mask and special earplugs for small ear canals.
+The earplugs are extra squishy, so they don’t hurt!
+These will make a super practical gift for travelers who have trouble sleeping on the road.

 5. Portable Speaker

-One of my essentials for any trip (even just to the store), my Anker mobile iPhone charger.
-It is equipped with two USB ports so you can charge two devices at once, and it can charge an iPhone up to 6 times without needing to be plugged in.
-I am a huge advocate for this mobile charger!
+One of my essentials for any trip (even just to the store) is my Anker mobile iPhone charger.
+It is equipped with two USB ports so you can charge two devices at once, and it can charge an iPhone up to 6 times before it needs charging itself.
+This is an important tool to have when using your iPhone abroad.

 Grab a blanket with two-sides, one waterproof to place face down on the ground, and the other comfortable and cozy to sit on.
-This picnic blanket is extra large, yet folds up nice and small and has a carrying handle.
+This picnic blanket is extra-large, yet folds up nice and small and has a carrying handle.
+Pairs well with a Trail Keg!

 8. Healthy Travel Snacks